Case Study All Work

 Outcome

-Over sixteen years, I built hundreds of web pages, apps, and tools for the AppExchange team.
-The page-builder tools I proposed and built shifted their workflow from requesting custom development for each page to creating new variations independently — which was the point.
+I built hundreds of web pages, apps, and tools for the AppExchange team across more than a decade.
+The page-builder tools I proposed shifted their workflow from requesting custom development for each page to creating new variations independently — which was the point.

 Reflection

 The other lesson is about what long-term embedded work actually teaches you.
-Sixteen years with one organization means you see how decisions age — which shortcuts create debt, which abstractions hold up, which communication patterns keep projects on track across team turnover.
+Nearly two decades with the same people — through a company change and across countless projects — means you see how decisions age: which shortcuts create debt, which abstractions hold up, which communication patterns survive team turnover.
 That kind of judgment doesn’t come from any single project.
 It accumulates.